LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

 `UserManager <https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1?view=aspnetcore-3.1>`__ deals with the user information in the database.
 We can use the properties and methods to perform operations on user objects such as adding a new user or fetching user information.
 On line 11 in the code above, ``UserManager`` is used to fetch the signed-in user's username so we greet them by name!
 `SignInManager <https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.signinmanager-1?view=aspnetcore-3.1>`__ deals with users signing in.
-On line 8, ``SignInManager`` is used to check in the user is signed in.
+On line 8, ``SignInManager`` is used to check if the user is signed in.
 If the user is signed in, then the links that will be displayed are to manage the account or log out of the account.
 If the user is not signed in, then the links are to either log in or register for an account on the site.

 This partial view can be placed anywhere you need it, but we recommend starting with placing it in ``_Layout.cshtml`` so that a signed-in user can easily access the necessary links from any page.